Alf825/holbertonschool-shell/permissions/README.md

-command that creates an empty file named hello command to change execute permissions for file hello command that adds execute permission to the file hello
+command that creates an empty file named hello command to change execute permissions for file hello command that adds execute permission to the file hello command to give execution permission to group owner and all users